casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Transfer Funds
 ^^^^^^^^^^^^^^

-RPC requests are sent to a node's RPC endpoint ``http://<peer-ip-address>:7777/rpc``, including transfers which are a special type of deploy.
+Clients can communicate with nodes on the network via JSON-RPC requests sent to a node's RPC endpoint ``http://<peer-ip-address>:7777/rpc``.
+JSON-RPC requests include transfers which are a special type of deploy.

 The ``transfer`` command below demonstrates how to transfer from a source account to a target account using the Rust client by sending a request to the selected node's RPC endpoint.

-**Parameters for the transfer request**:
+You can use the optional ``id`` field in the request to tag the transaction and to correlate it to your back-end storage.
+For example, you might store transactions in a database in a Transaction table.
+The primary key of this table could be a TransactionID.
+You can set the ``id`` in the transfer request below to be the TransactionID from your database table.
+This way you can use the optional ``id`` field to identify and track transactions in your platform.

+Important fields in the request:

-- ``id`` - an optional field to identify the transfer request.
-It can store an integer or a string.
-If the *id* is not provided, a random value will be assigned
+- ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
+If not provided, a random integer will be assigned
-- ``node-address`` - the selected node's RPC endpoint
+- ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
-- ``amount`` - the amount to be transferred
+- ``amount`` - <512-BIT INTEGER> The number of motes to transfer
-- ``secret-key`` - the secret key of the source account providing the funds
+- ``secret-key`` - Path to secret key file
-- ``chain-name`` - the network where you want to create an account
+- ``chain-name`` - Name of the chain, to avoid the deploy from being accidentally or maliciously included in a different chain
   - The *chain-name* for testnet is **casper-test**
   - The *chain-name* for mainnet is **casper**
-- ``payment-amount`` - token transfers of CSPR cost exactly 10000 gas
+- ``payment-amount`` - If provided, uses the standard-payment system contract rather than custom payment Wasm.
+Token transfers of CSPR cost exactly 10000 gas
-- target-account - the hex-encoded public key of the recipient
+- ``target-account`` - <HEX STRING> Hex-encoded public key of the account from which the main purse will be used as the target.

 ::

     $ casper-client transfer \
-        --id 1 \
+        --id 1234511111 \
         --node-address http://<peer-ip-address>:7777/rpc \
         --amount <amount-to-transfer> \
         --secret-key <source-account-secret-key>.pem \